 To examine biology in the root zone of a particular plant, sample from midway between its stem/trunk and dripline.
 Pull three cores from around the plant (or grouping of plants), and combine for a single sample.

 To survey a broader area (pasture, crop field, garden, etc.) separate the area into zones – based on geography, prevailing conditions, variance in dominant plant type, plant health, etc. – and sample each area.

 Shipping Your Samples

 Arrange samples gently in a sturdy cardboard box.
-If there is extra space, add packaging material to prevent jostling en route.
-Add a completed order form with payment (or pay with credit card above), and ship overnight to:
+Add a completed order form with payment (or pay with credit card above), and ship in two days or less to:

 Soil Health Services

 Grass Valley, CA 95945